TL;DR

 Why Use an Expert Insurance Broker?

-While you can go directly to an insurer, using a specialist broker like WeCovr offers significant advantages, especially for grandparents with specific needs like IHT planning.
+While you can go directly to an insurer, using a WeCovr specialist or one of our broker partnersntages, especially for grandparents with specific needs like IHT planning.

-- Whole-of-Market Access: We are not tied to any single insurer.
-We compare dozens of policies to find the best cover at the most competitive price, saving you time and money.
+- panel-based Access: We are not tied to any single insurer.
+We compare dozens of policies to find an appropriate level of cover at the most competitive price, saving you time and money.

 - Expert Guidance: We understand the nuances of different policies and can advise on complex areas like trust planning, IHT mitigation, and finding cover for those with health conditions.